Z11mm/sca-project-c2-app-api/README.md

 The server entrypoint is `index.js`, with the server setup in `server.js`.<br>
 Configure environment and environment variables in `.env` files and `config.js`, with different `.env` files created for dev and testing environments.
 Use the [dotenv-flow](https://www.npmjs.com/package/dotenv-flow) package.

-2. Database - PostgreSQL
+2. Database - PostgreSQL <br>
 The database is made up of three tables - `users`, `login` and `meetings`.
 Sql scripts to create the database tables and populate the tables with dummy data are in the `/postgres` directory.

 ## Development Environment
 In the project directory, run: <br>

-* `docker-compose -f docker-compose.yml up --build` to spin up a development environment.
+* `docker-compose -f docker-compose.yml up` to spin up a development environment(add the `--build` flag when you run the command for the first time or you add new dependencies).
 This will create an api container and a database container.

 ## Testing Environment
 * Integration tests are written using Jest, Chai and Supertest, within the `/__tests__` directory. <br>